GospelTrust/kairos-th-513/docs/content/_week-03/session-09.md

 B. Second reason for separation: without it the world won’t be convinced.

-1. Paul states that the believers are like “a letter from Christ . . . written not with ink but with the Spirit of the living God . . . known and read by everybody” (2 Cor.
+1. Paul states that the believers are like “a letter from Christ …written not with ink but with the Spirit of the living God …known and read by everybody” (2 Cor.
 3:3, 2).

 a.
 However, unless the believer displays a distinctive lifestyle befitting Christ, the world will not be impressed with his message.
-Thus, the Hebrews writer says, “Make every effort . . . to be holy; without holiness no one will see the Lord” (Heb.
+Thus, the Hebrews writer says, “Make every effort …to be holy; without holiness no one will see the Lord” (Heb.
 12:14b).

 b.
 And without holiness (e.g., having the right heart, avoid sinning, doing good deeds, etc.), the believers are unable to “shine before men” (Matt.
 5:16a) as the salt and light of the world (5:13-14).